cloudfoundry-community/bosh-vault/README.md

 These variables can also be passed on the environment by prefixing them with `BV` and using underscores.
 For example to pass the uaa address: `BV_UAA_ADDRESS`

-# Additional Features: Redirect Pull Through Cache
+# Redirect Pull Through Cache
 This implementation of config server supports a feature that is not in the API spec or CredHub implementation: redirects.
-The idea of this feature is to provide a way for config server to access "read-only" authoritative values for certain names when GET requests are made.

-This is ideal for things like:

-  - shared certificates
-  - shared API keys
-  - shared credentials of any kind

-Ideally this allows operators to maintain a shared central Vault server and control access to any shared secrets using read only tokens.
-When a requested name or id matches a configured redirect rule bosh-vault will reach out to the alternate Vault and return the secret value.
-This improves and centralizes the audit trails for these shared secrets in contrast to migrating them around by hand to every environment.
+Redirects are meant to provide a means to operationalize some of Vaults most powerful features via config-server endpoints.

-To protect against single point of failure issues Bosh Vault also copies the value into the main "local" Vault every time it is requested.
-This locally stored ("last known") value will be returned only if a connection to the redirect vault server cannot be established within the configured timeout value.
+All redirects copy the redirect value into the default Vault every time they are requested.
+This "last known" value will be returned only if the configured redirect vault is unhealthy (sealed, down, etc).

 Redirects are only evaluated for GET requests.
 PUT, POST, and DELETE requests never apply redirect logic and operate against the "local" Vault.
 Any changes applied "locally" to secrets with a configured redirect will be overwritten on the next